markbastian/clojure-intro/slides.md

 #Partial
 * Partially apply a function of arity n
-* If m arguments are applied in, the resulting function has (- n m) arguments
+* If m arguments are applied, the resulting function has (- n m) arguments

 ```clojure
 (defn add[a b](+ a b))